tejo/rg/README.md

     $ bundle install

 To get everything going.
-Should work with most newish rubies as we've not specificed an explicit one.
+Should work with most newish rubies as I've not specificed an explicit one.

 ## Usage
     $ bundle exec rake test